|nist.gov/surf||Undergraduates||Feb. 12, 2018|

 Value of the Award

-SURF students receive stipends and housing and travel allotments (as needed).
-Students who complete the full 11-week program will receive a $5,500 stipend.
+SURF students receive stipends, housing and travel allotments (as needed), and supplemental funding for students commuting locally to NIST not eligible for housing.
+Students who complete the 11-week program will receive a $5,500 stipend.
 Students that can not make the full 11-week program will be paid at $500 per week.

 Office of Research Administration